-Member States shall ensure that, when no decision can be taken within six months,
+Member States shall ensure that, where a decision cannot be taken within six months, the applicant concerned shall either

-- (a) the applicant concerned shall either be informed of the delay or - (b) receive, upon his/her request, information on the time-frame within which the decision on his/her application is to be expected.
-Such information shall not constitute an obligation for the Member State towards the applicant concerned to take a decision within that time frame. - 3.
-Member States may prioritise or accelerate any examination in accordance with the basic principles and guarantees of Chapter II including where the application is likely to be well-founded or where the applicant has special needs.
+- be informed of the delay; or (a) - (b) receive, upon his/her request, information on the time-frame within which the decision on his/her application is to be expected.
+Such information shall not constitute an obligation for the Member State towards the applicant concerned to take a decision within that time-frame.

-- 4. Moreover, Member States may lay down that an examination procedure in accordance with the basic principles and guarantees of Chapter II be prioritised or accelerated if: - (a) the applicant in submitting his/her application and presenting the fact, has only raised issues that are not relevant or of minimal relevance to the examination of whether he/she qualifies as a refugee by virtue of Council Directive 2004/83/EC; or - (b) the applicant clearly does not qualify as a refugee or for refugee status in a Member State under Council Directive 2004/83/EC; or - (c) the application for asylum is considered to be unfounded: - because the applicant is from a safe country of origin within the meaning of Articles 30, 30A and 30B of this Directive, or - because the country which is not a Member State is considered to be a safe third country for the applicant, without prejudice to Article 29(1); or - (d) the applicant has misled the authorities by presenting false information or documents or by withholding relevant information or documents with respect to his/her identity and/or nationality that could have had a negative impact on the decision; or - (e) the applicant has filed another application for asylum stating other personal data; or
+- 3. Member States may prioritise or accelerate any examination in accordance with the basic principles and guarantees of Chapter II, including where the application is likely to be well-founded or where the applicant has special needs. - 4.
+Member States may also provide that an examination procedure in accordance with the basic principles and guarantees of Chapter II be prioritised or accelerated if: - (a) the applicant, in submitting his/her application and presenting the facts, has only raised issues that are not relevant or of minimal relevance to the examination of whether he/she qualifies as a refugee by virtue of Directive 2004/83/EC; or - (b) the applicant clearly does not qualify as a refugee or for refugee status in a Member State under Directive 2004/83/EC; or - (c) the application for asylum is considered to be unfounded: - (i) because the applicant is from a safe country of origin within the meaning of Articles 29, 30 and 31, or - (ii) because the country which is not a Member State, is considered to be a safe third country for the applicant, without prejudice to Article 28(1); or - (d) the applicant has misled the authorities by presenting false information or documents or by withholding relevant information or documents with respect to his/her identity and/or nationality that could have had a negative impact on the decision; or - (e) the applicant has filed another application for asylum stating other personal data; or